digitalernachschub/staves/README.md

 $ TARGET=stage3-amd64-musl-hardened ./build.sh
 ```
 This will create a docker image tagged as `gentoo/stage3:amd64-musl-hardened`.
 Since Staves works with any stage3, this image can simply be used as a builder to produce MUSL-based images.

+## Comparison to other tools
+OCI images are built around the idea of different layers that are merged together to create a container filesystem.
+This approach promotes reusability of layers and permits layer caching.
+The drawback is that the number of layers required for a single image adds up quickly.
+Since these layers typically come from different entities and organizations, you have to trust each of them to provide uncompromised images.
+If any of the layers are compromised, your final image will likely be compromised, too.

+Staves does not rely on layering to provide the final image.
+Every image is built from scratch.
+You need to trust the Gentoo builder image and the packages you are installing.
+From there, everything is built from the sources.
+The security of this process is arguably easier to verify than the layering approach involving many different parties.

+### Docker multistage builds
+Multistage builds operate on the same principle as Staves in that both separate build-time and run-time dependencies.
+In multistage builds, the installation steps need to be invoked manually, but you are free to choose any build image or package manager to perform the steps.
+This results in an imperative image definition with several `RUN` steps.
+For multi-platform builds, these need to be parameterized with build arguments.

+Staves is limited to Gentoo builders, but provides a declarative way to create images.
+The prerequisite is that there is a Gentoo ebuild for the installed packages.
+There is no need to parameterize for multiple platforms, because platform specific steps are performed in the ebuilds.

+TODO: Comparisons with:
+* buildkit, img, buildx
+* Kaniko, makisu
+* buildah
+* Bazel